Are We There Yet?

 If what I have presented isn't helping, get to a quiet place in prayer, or while you are studying the word, and ask him what the problem is.
 If it's his voice it will match up with His word.
 Oh that we would have the faith to ask God for all that we need and the faith to listen to what he says in return, the faith to bring up difficult subjects and hear his consoling and uplifting answers.

-"Be encouraged little flock", our father is pleased to give us the kingdom, if only we had the faith to receive it.
+"Be encouraged little flock", our father is pleased to give us the kingdom (and His grace is always sufficient) and we have the faith to receive it!